Academic Catalog

 ECED 2281 Professional Relationships Practicum 2 Credits (2)

 Practical experience in the development of staff relationship that will foster professional relationships with families, communities and boards.
 Issues of staff recruitment, retention, support and supervision will lay a foundation for positive personnel management.
-Restricted to ECED majors.
+Restricted to: ECED majors.

 Corequisite(s): ECED 2280